Home Blog Page 10

 The Field:

-• Here is the current basis of qualification for each entrant this week:
+Basis of qualification for each entrant this week:

-• Tournament Winner in Past Two Seasons
+• Tournament Winner in Past Two Seasons.

 • Top 70 on Prior Year FEC Playoff & Elig List through the Playoffs